kekeedme/kekeedme.github.io/projects/Miscellaneous/ZPE.md

 We observe that equation 1.2 also provides a way to calculate square of the norm (square modulus) of the vector $|v\rangle$.

-Recall that operators a represented by matrices once a proper basis is defined, and they, in general, act on vectors to produce other vectors.
+Recall that operators are represented by matrices once a proper basis is defined, and they, in general, act on vectors to produce other vectors.
 Let $\hat{O}$ be the matrix representation of an operator in our complex vector space.
 Let us have $\hat{O}$ act on $|v_1\rangle$ to produce a new vector $|v_2\rangle$.
 We simply write